GS1 Sunrise 2027 · Field Guide

 The Solution

-The missing piece: laser-reactive coating.
+The missing piece: laser-reactive primer.

-The biggest challenge most brands face — "how do I redesign my packaging to accommodate a 2D code without destroying the brand?" — is exactly the problem Total Brand Security's laser-reactive coating was built to solve.
+The biggest challenge most brands face — "how do I redesign my packaging to accommodate a 2D code without destroying the brand?" — is exactly the problem Total Brand Security's laser-reactive primer was built to solve.

 Stage 01 — Converting

-Coating integrated at print
+Primer integrated at print

-The clear laser-reactive coating is applied during the converter's existing print pass.
+The clear laser-reactive primer is applied during the converter's existing print pass.
 For corrugated, it can cover the kraft surface.
 For branded secondary packs, it sits as a designated patch inside the printed artwork — no impact on the brand design.

 Partner: packaging converter